craftercms/craftercms/README.md

 Crafter CMS is an open source content management system for Web sites, mobile apps, VR and more.
 You can learn more about Crafter here: http://docs.craftercms.org/en/latest/index.html

 This repository is the parent project that builds everything and helps you build one of two things:

-1. Deployable Crafter CMS bundle, or
+1. Deployable Crafter CMS bundle

 2. Developer's environment so you can compile and contribute to Crafter CMS